cloudmesh-community/book/chapters/data/mongoengine.md

     last_name = StringField(max_length=50)
 ```

-:o2: TODO: Can you fix the code sections and look at the examples we
-provided.

 Fields are not mandatory but if needed, set the required keyword
 argument to True.
 There are multiple values available for field
 types.
 Each field can be customized by by keyword argument.
 If each